BunnyWay/terraform-provider-bunnynet/docs/resources/stream_collection.md

 page_title: "bunnynet_stream_collection Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages collections in bunny.net Stream.
-It is used to create and organize collections of video content, facilitating better management and categorization of videos within the streaming service.
+It is used to create and organize collections of video content.
 ---

 # bunnynet_stream_collection (Resource)

 This resource manages collections in bunny.net Stream.
-It is used to create and organize collections of video content, facilitating better management and categorization of videos within the streaming service.
+It is used to create and organize collections of video content.

 ## Example Usage